jjefferson91/ReadingNotes/programwithjava.md

 ### Declaring A Function

-to creating a function fir
+to creating a function first type Function then name your function